theabolton/whysynth/README.rst

       when fully clockwise, all five copies are included.

 11. Waveshaper - Classic waveshaping, with the wavecycle waveforms used as the transfer functions.
-As of this writing (2005/12/31), only one of the waveforms was created specifically for the waveshaper, a (rather boring) Chebychev T5 function, yet many of the other waveforms can yield interesting results.
+As of 2005/12/31, only one of the waveforms was created specifically for the waveshaper, a (rather boring) Chebychev T5 function, yet many of the other waveforms can yield interesting results.
 The